Blooming Over Flowers and Meanings

 Tulips are also voracious sun seekers (like the sunflower) and will sway their heads in crazy contortions seeking out the best angle for light.
 This makes them a symbol of opportunity, adjustment, advancement, and aspiration.
-They are commonly thought to represent attainment of spiritual awareness too.
-Because they are from bulbs, and return every year (like the daffodil) tulips are symbolic of resurrection and determination.
+They are commonly thought to represent the attainment of spiritual awareness too.
+Because they are from bulbs and return every year (like the daffodil) tulips are symbolic of resurrection and determination.
 Tulips are also a symbol of spiritual awareness.
 Give to someone who may feel a little lost – it will encourage inspiration and will help that person regain a sense of deep serenity.

 I hope you have enjoyed these flowers and meanings.
 Take the time to do some research on the symbolism of flowers in various cultures.
 Share your findings with those around you.
 You will find the energy of flowers is high-voltage and incredibly beneficial.

 Check out the links on this site for more flower meanings and natural symbolism.
 Thanks for reading!